simonwhatley/govuk-service-assessments/src/content/version-1/standard-14.md

 ---
 caption: Standard 14
-title: Standard 14
-description: Make sure that you have the capacity and technical flexibility to update and improve the service on a very frequent basis.
+title: Make sure that you have the capacity and technical flexibility to update and improve the service on a very frequent basis.
 tags:
   - standard
   - version-1